Annyatoma/Insight-Syndicate/README.md

 Recall: 0.9679

 F1-Score: 0.9665

+⚠️ Note on Slight Metric Differences for Task A (Training Set)

+During training, evaluation on the training set used augmented data transformations (e.g., RandomResizedCrop, HorizontalFlip, ColorJitter, etc.) consistent with the training pipeline.

+However, in the unified test.py script, a fixed transformation is applied: transforms.Resize(256), transforms.CenterCrop(224),

+This fixed and cleaner transformation improves the quality of input images during evaluation, which results in slightly higher evaluation metrics (Accuracy, Precision, Recall, F1-score) when testing on the training set using test.py.

+✅ Validation and test set metrics remain consistent, since the same fixed transforms were used during training and evaluation.

 📌 To reproduce: Load Gender_Classification_model.pt and run on any dataset structured with male/ and female/ subfolders.